-We're so inspired to be working together with the fabulous Santé Yoga in 2 residential yoga and singing retreats and a yoga and singing retreat day too.
+We're so inspired to be working together again with the fabulous Santé Yoga in 2 residential yoga and singing retreats.

 Nurturing your creativity, well being, mind, body and soul in the heart of beautiful rural Limousin.
 Working with the healing power of sound and movement.
 We can't wait to welcome you!